austinunistar/docker-prometheus-monitoring/README.md

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000

 username - admin
-password - foobar (Password is stored in the `config.monitoring` env file)
+password - 4rfv%TGB6yhn (Password is stored in the `config.monitoring` env file)

 ## Post Configuration
 Now we need to create the Prometheus Datasource in order to connect Grafana to Prometheus